In a life where, by default, there’s no meaning at all, I value creating above all. If I’m creating, that’s a meaningful day.

 The Creation, The Weird

-When the creation is a product way far from its source elements (which are things that people most likely are already aware of), it’s perceived with weirdness.
-That’s when we truly innovate.
+When the creation distances itself too much from its origin elements (which are things people are already aware of, most likely), it’s perceived as weird, rather than authentic.
+But that’s when we truly innovate!
 To come up with the weird, though, we have to limit ourselves to certain existing elements – an outstanding habit people like Alan Turing had.

 Alan Turing was an inspiring computer scientist.
 Among other cool stuff, he proposed humans to consider the question "Can computers think?", and also designed cryptanalytical machines, crucial to cracking German encoded communication during the World War II.
 Cool stuff!